-- 1. Dividends paid by a company which is a resident of one of the States to a resident of the other State may be taxed in that other State. - 2.
-However, such dividends may be taxed in the State of which the company paying the dividends is a resident, and according to the law of that State, but the tax so charged shall not exceed 10 per cent of the gross amount of the dividends.
+1. Dividends paid by a company which is a resident of one of the States to a resident of the other State may be taxed in that other State.

+2. However, such dividends may be taxed in the State of which the company paying the dividends is a resident but the tax so charged shall not exceed 25 percent of the gross amount of dividends.